teemuteemu/sp_modular/README.md

 ----------       -------------
 ```

-Noise module:
+Noise module is basically just generating random values to it's outlet:
 ```
 OUTLET_NOISE[i] = Math.random();
 ```

-Audio Out module:
+While Audio Out module is just reading it's inlet and pushing that into audio out buffer:
 ```
 OUT_BUFFER[i] = INLET_AUDIO_OUT[i];
 ```

-Resulting output of the following configuration will result one (1) function to be run in a single ScriptProcessorNode.
+Resulting output of the following configuration will result one single function to be run in a single ScriptProcessorNode.

 ```
 function (evt) {